symfony/symfony-docs/best_practices/business-logic.rst

 `Doctrine project`_ to define their model using entities and repositories.

 Doctrine support is not enabled by default in Symfony.
-So to use Doctrine as shown in the examples below you will need to install `Doctrine ORM support`_ by executing the following command:
+So to use Doctrine as shown in the examples below you will need to install :doc:`Doctrine ORM support </doctrine>` by executing the following command:

 .. code-block:: terminal

-    $ composer require "symfony/orm-pack"
+    $ composer require symfony/orm-pack

 Just like with business logic, we recommend storing Doctrine entities in the AppBundle.